 Existing Land Use Bylaw (C-4841-97)

 The subject lands are currently designated with a mix of Ranch & Farm District (RF) and Natural Resource Industrial District (NRI) under the Rocky View Land Use Bylaw C-4841-97.
 The NW 31 is presently designated NRI and the SW 31 is designated RF.
 Pursuant to the September 16, 2019 decision from the Court of Queen’s Bench (Docket 1701 12053), Justice J.T.
 Eamon set aside RVC Council’s decision to approve the NRI District within NW 31.
 The County is presently challenging this court ruling, therefore for the purposes of this MSDP, it is assumed that the existing land use for NW 31 is RF.

 It is acknowledged that the County is considering a new land use bylaw (LUB).
 Council provided 1st reading to the newly proposed LUB on January 28, 2020 with a public hearing and potential approval of 2nd and 3rd readings anticipated in March of 2020.
 According to the January 2020 draft of the LUB (C-8000-2020), it is anticipated that proposals for natural resource extraction and processing activities are to be implemented in accordance with a Direct Control District (DC) Bylaw.
 As such, the proposed aggregate operation contemplated by this MSDP will be prescribed by a direct control bylaw as further described in Section E of this Plan.

 We appreciate that there may be questions related to our approach during this challenging time.
-We are committed to transparency and responsiveness and welcome questions and comments about the project or process at any time (please see project contact information at the top of this page).
+We are committed to transparency and responsiveness and welcome questions and comments about the project or process at any time.